-Faculty Curriculum Development Grant
+Faculty Curriculum Development Grants

 All regular members of the Brown faculty are eligible to apply (see the Handbook of Academic Administration for clarification on Regular and Non-Regular Faculty).

 Previous recipients of the Framework Faculty Curriculum Development Grants are not eligible for a repeat award.